Colonial and Indian Exhibition

 The Colonial and Indian Exhibition of 1886 was held in South Kensington in London with the objective to (in the words of the then Prince of Wales) "stimulate commerce and strengthen the bonds of union now existing in every portion of her Majesty's Empire".
-The exhibition was opened by Queen Victoria, and when it closed had received 5.5 million visitors.
+The exhibition was opened by Queen Victoria, and had received 5.5 million visitors by the time it closed.

 It was housed in a collection of purpose-built buildings designed in an Indian style.

 Display

 In 1886, the bonds of the Empire were intended to be strengthened by the Colonial and Indian Exhibition.
 In New Zealand, there was a suggestion that the showcases should be made of native woods.
 A fernery was included in the New Zealand Court and a display of frozen mutton represented the burgeoning agricultural industries.
-A pātaka (storehouse), originally carved in the 1850s dominated the large Maori collection assembled by naturalist Walter Buller along with the tomb of a Ngati Pikiao chief.
+A pātaka (storehouse), originally carved in the 1850s dominated the large Maori collection assembled by the naturalist Walter Buller along with the tomb of a Ngati Pikiao chief.
 A series of Māori portraits by Gottfried Lindauer, within an ethnological context, was also shown.
 In another building, the fine art section, consisted of over one hundred paintings, mostly New Zealand landscapes.
 Among them was The Haunt of the Moa, a Scene in a Puriri Forest (1885) by the artist Kennett Watkins.